Daemonite/material/docs/4.4/material/colors.md

 ---
 layout: docs
-title: Colours
+title: colors
-description: You can customise your app’s colour scheme to match your brand colours.
+description: You can customise your app’s colour scheme to match your brand colors.
 Alternatively, you can create an entirely new colour scheme using the Material Design colour palette.
 group: material
 toc: true
 ---

-Please visit [theming]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/theming/#theme-colours) for detailed information about all Material Design colours and how to customise theme colours.
+Please visit [theming]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/theming/#theme-colors) for detailed information about all Material Design colors and how to customise theme colors.

 ## Colour scheme